kauffinger/lazyvim/README.md

 - Blade Language Support
 - Blade Formatter
 - Pint
+- Phpstan (make sure you configure larastan in your project)
 - Rustywind
 - Tailwind LS
 - XDebug with configuration for Laravel Sail